-What day to day problems are not considered exceptional?

-You should be able to deal with most day to day difficulties and work through minor illness or life's problems.
+What day to day problems are not considered You should be able to deal with most day to day difficulties and work through minor illness or life's problems.
 Because this is expected of you in the world of work, we expect it of you during your course.
-Below are only some of the circumstances we do not consider to be exceptional:
+Below are only some of the circumstances we do not consider to be exceptional: exceptional?
+Health What are exceptional circumstances?
+Minor illness such as a cough or cold Routine medical appointments Ongoing medical conditions where there is no change in your condition.

-Health

-- Minor illness such as a cough or cold

-- Routine medical appointments

-- Ongoing medical conditions where there is no change in your condition.
 For example, a condition for which you already have a Learning Support Statement.

-Life Events (over which you have control)

-- Moving house

-- Holidays

-- Weddings

-- Change of employment where this is within your control

-Personal Errors

-- Getting assessment information wrong - Not backing up your work

-What are exceptional circumstances?

-Here are some examples of difficulties that you may not be able to overcome or may severely impact on your performance:

-Health

-- A sudden and serious illness or injury - A significant worsening of an existing illness

-Life Event

-- Death of a close friend or family member - Victim of crime

-Personal

-Major disruption to travel on the day of an assessment requiring your attendance, which you could not have done anything about.
+Life Events (over which you have control) Moving house Holidays Weddings Change of employment where this is within your control Personal Errors Getting assessment information wrong Not backing up your work Here are some examples of difficulties that you may not be able to overcome or may severely impact on your performance: Health A sudden and serious illness or injury A significant worsening of an existing illness Life EventDeath of a close friend or family memberVictim of crime Personal Major disruption to travel on the day of an assessment requiring your attendance, which you could not have done anything about.
 If you experience something not included above, you can always contact the Student Guidance Team at support@staffs.ac.uk or local support team.